 Dan worked for five years as an intern architect at a small firm, Curt Davis and Associates.
 The next step in career was starting his own firm in 1993, Sherer & Associates Architects, LLC.

 Since then, he has become an expert on historic renovation and preservation.
-The firm has won several local awards from the Columbia Historic Society for Adaptive Reuse.
+The firm has won several local awards from the Columbia Historical Society for Adaptive Reuse.
 For one of these awards, he transformed an old school into unique condominiums – stripping the building back to its brick structure and exposing its wooden beams.

 Dan has chosen to keep his firm small in order to maintain clear focus.
 This enables his involvement in all phases of a project; starting with the preliminary design and construction drawings through construction observation to completion.